Funny Internet Dating - Rich and Rude Randy

 The conversations between Sara and Randy began as light and comfortable.
 Since Randy lived on the other side of the U.S. there wasn’t much chance, in Sara’s mind, that she would date him.
 As they chatted frequently Sara got the idea that Randy was financially secure.
 He also professed to be a Christian as was Sara.

 He listened attentively and was very caring.
 When Sara was having trouble with her car, Randy offered to take care of it.
 He told her to rent a car stating he would pay for it.
 Sara declined but was touched by the gesture.
-She felt she had just peeked into his heart and it was good,.
+Over time she began to see glimpses into his heart and it was good.

 The day came when Randy asked her if he could fly in and take her on a date.
 Sara contemplated the pros and cons of going on a blind date with someone who lived so far away from all of her friends and family.
-As a short conflict waged war in her brain her curiosity won out.
+Though a short conflict waged war in her brain, curiosity won out.
 After only a moment's pause, she agreed.

 In preparation for their first date and because Randy was traveling to meet her Sara gathered the names and numbers of some local hotels.
 She discussed the accommodations with Randy and sent the information to him.

 Sara gave great thought to the best place to meet for a first date.
 She chose a fine dining restaurant that was elegant and romantic.

 Her heart began to fill with hope and anticipation for the weekend when she would meet Randy face to face.
 She hoped this would be the first of many dates and then, 'who knows' she thought as her smile turned whimsical and her eyes took on that far away look.

 As Sara was getting ready to meet Randy at the restaurant she caught her reflection in the mirror and smiled happily.